dev-mike-del/fuzzy-word-search/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Performs a 'fuzzy search' on given JSON.
 The JSON includes a list of phrases.
+The current configuration allows for one extra word in the phrase.

 Example:
 ```python